mangapress/mangapress/readme.txt

 (c) 2008-2017 Jessica C. Green

 Found a bug?
 Or did you find a bug and figure out a fix?
-Visit http://www.manga-press.com/ or email me at support@manga-press.com.
+Visit http://www.manga-press.com/support/.
 Please include screenshots, WordPress version, a list of any other plugins you might have installed, or code (if you figured out a fix).
 Be as detailed as possible.

 For updates, you can visit http://www.manga-press.com/